algolia/algoliasearch-client-javascript/doc/CTS.md

   {
-    "testName": "the name of the test (e.g. test('search endpoint')) (default: 'method')", "method": "the method to call (e.g. search)", "parameters": [
+    "testName": "the name of the test (e.g. test('search endpoint')) (default: 'method')", "method": "the method to call (e.g. search)", "parameters": {
-      "indexName",
+      "indexName": "testIndex",
-      {
+      "searchParam": {
-        "$objectName": "the name of the object for strongly type language", "query": "the string to search"
+        "$objectName": "the name of the object for strongly type language, should be on every 'object' type", "query": "the string to search"
       }
-    ],
+    },
     "request": {
-      "path": "/1/indexes/indexName/query",
+      "path": "/1/indexes/testIndex/query",
       "method": "POST",
       "data": { "query": "the string to search" }
     }